-Business incubators, accelerators and pitch competitions are launching nation-wide as part of a growing design thinking movement and startup culture.
+Business incubators, capital funds and pitch competitions are launching nation-wide as part of a growing design thinking movement and startup culture.
 These initiatives are helping to close the funding gap for Black women entrepreneurs!
 One of the biggest obstacles that Black women entrepreneurs face is gaining access to capital and business development support.
+Impacted by historical wealth, credit and trust gaps, funding inequity starts in the early-stage friends and family funding.
+The lack of access persists in the angel investment and venture capital arenas.
 Although we are the fastest growing demographic of entrepreneurs, we are among the lowest earners and most underfunded.

 Only 0.2 percent of venture deals go to black female founders with only 26 black female founders that have raised over $1 million in outside capital ever.
 The average amount of venture capital to black female founders is only $36,000 compared to the overall average of $1.3 million invested.

-Below is a list of a few of the most popular incubators, accelerators and competitions that actually target women and people of color.
+Below is a list of a few of the most popular incubators, venture capital funds and competitions that actually target women and people of color.
 Show me the money, honey:

 Dreamit is a diversity focused program with four seed accelerators in Philadelphia, New York City, Baltimore, and Austin.
 It has launched more than 200 companies at combined valuations of more than $1 billion.
 Dreamit partnered with Comcast Ventures to launch Dreamit Access, which offers coaching, mentorship, seed funding, and access to opportunities, specifically for minority-led startups.

 This residential technology startup accelerator has helped underrepresented founders collectively raise more than $20 million in venture capital funding.
 NewME has accelerated more than 300 diverse startups through its 12-week program in San Francisco and its national three-day program in cities nationwide.